alishad98/alishad98.github.io/README.md

 #### Power Automate
 To streamline workflows and reduce manual intervention, I developed a Power Automate flow chain that optimised email-based communication and data management processes across teams.
 This automation achieved the following:
-- Reduced Manual Effort: Automated the distribution of critical reports and reminders, ensuring timely updates without requiring manual follow-ups.
+- **Reduced Manual Effort:** Automated the distribution of critical reports and reminders, ensuring timely updates without requiring manual follow-ups.
--Improved Team Efficiency: Enabled seamless coordination across departments by automatically routing emails to relevant stakeholders based on predefined conditions.
+- **Improved Team Efficiency:** Enabled seamless coordination across departments by automatically routing emails to relevant stakeholders based on predefined conditions.
--Error Mitigation: Eliminated manual errors in repetitive tasks by ensuring consistent data handling and distribution.
+- **Error Mitigation:** Eliminated manual errors in repetitive tasks by ensuring consistent data handling and distribution.

 Key Approaches included:
-Conditional Logic: Incorporated rules to send tailored emails based on triggers like deadlines or changes in data.
+- **Conditional Logic:** Incorporated rules to send tailored emails based on triggers like deadlines or changes in data.
-Integration with Other Tools: Linked with SharePoint for file storage and Outlook for email delivery, ensuring all information was accessible and actionable.
+- **Integration with Other Tools:** Linked with SharePoint for file storage and Outlook for email delivery, ensuring all information was accessible and actionable.
-Real-Time Updates: Included dynamic updates to accommodate changes in data, ensuring stakeholders always had the most current information.
+- **Real-Time Updates:** Included dynamic updates to accommodate changes in data, ensuring stakeholders always had the most current information.

 Screenshots of anonymised workflows and process diagrams are included to provide insight into the design and functionality of this project.

 #### Business Process Improvement